-For conservative investors, the stock market holds huge risk.
+For conservative investors, the stock market holds huge risks.
 If that’s you, maybe you stick to high-yield savings accounts or low-cost index funds or ETFs.
 However, investors willing to take a bigger risk may invest in properties.
-Here’s how to buy investment property and potentially increase passive income.
+Here’s how to buy an investment property and potentially increase passive income.
+You can also work with a financial advisor to help you prepare financially to invest in the real estate projects you desire.

-There are many different types of investment properties.
+There are many different types of investment properties to choose from, each with its own unique opportunity.
 You could invest in commercial real estate, rental properties and real estate investment trusts.
-Consider uses including:
+Investors typically invest in real estate in one of these three ways:

 - Buying and renting: You could buy a single-family home as a second home and rent it out.
 You could also buy a multi-unit property and rent out individual units.
 In either case, you’re responsible for maintenance, repairs, collecting deposits, and handling background checks for tenants.
 If you buy the property in a desirable location, you could earn enough in rent payments to cover your mortgage and more.
 But you could also spend more time than you realize managing your new property.